versionone/scripts/redundant-history/readme.md

 	- _Edit the end of this script to COMMIT instead of ROLLBACK_
 6. remove-redundant-commit-activity-activitystream-history
 	- _Edit the start of this script to set @saveChanges = 1_
+7. remove-redundant-BaseAssert-reopen-and-close-history
+	- _Edit the start of this script to set --set @saveChanges = 1
+8. Consolidate description field history records
+	- _Edit the start of this script to set --set @saveChanges = 1
+	- _Edit the time threshold value @timeThreshold int;

 ### Verifying Historical Integrity
 To identify problems in history, run these scripts: